-3. The school is not complying with the DoE Order No.F.DE.15/Act-I/08155/2013/5506-5518 dated 04.06.2012 as well as the conditions specified in the land allotment letter which require that the school should provide 25% reservation for children belonging to EWS/DG category.
+2. The school is not complying with the DoE Order No.F.DE.15/Act-I/08155/2013/5506-5518 dated 04.06.2012 as well as the conditions specified in the land allotment letter which require that the school should provide 25% reservation for children belonging to EWS/DG category.
 Therefore, the school is directed to ensure admission in accordance with the aforesaid order.
 Further, the school is also required to provide uniform and textbooks to the EWS/DG category students.
 However, from the audited financial statements, the expenditure incurred by the school towards uniform and textbooks cannot be determined.
+During personal hearing the school has explained that due to paucity of funds school has not given books and uniforms to the EWS students.

 Therefore, the concerned Deputy Director Districted are requested to ensure compliance with this regard by the school.
 From the information provided by the school, the percentage of admission allowed to the school to EWS is provided below.

 Particulars FY 2022-23

-Total Students 2,828
+Total Students 2,697

-EWS Students 522
+EWS Students 444

-% of EWS students 18.46%
+% of EWS students 16.46%